Plug In. Tap. Done.

 SOFTWARE BY CTD · macOS

-The dead-simple DIT and card ingest app for Mac, built for live-event videographers and photographers.
-Plug in a memory card, tap who you are — footage is offloaded, checksum-verified, tagged with your metadata, and the card comes back formatted and ready for the next set.
+The dead-simple DIT and card ingest app for Mac, built for live-event videographers, photographers, and multi-cam creators.
+Plug in a memory card, tap who you are — footage is offloaded, checksum-verified, tagged with your metadata, and filed exactly where your editor expects it.
+Read-only on your cards — it copies and verifies, never erases.

-Native macOS app · macOS 13+ · Intel & Apple Silicon · Happy on a cheap MacBook at the back of the club.
+Native macOS app · macOS 13+ · Intel & Apple Silicon · Redesigned in Liquid Glass for macOS 26 · Happy on a cheap MacBook at the back of the club.

 Memory cards are detected on insert and deep-scanned for media wherever the camera hides it — Sony, Canon, Panasonic, GoPro, DJI, Blackmagic and more.
 The shooter taps their name and the offload starts immediately.

 Every file is SHA-256 hashed while it streams off the card, then the copy is read back and re-hashed.
-Only a fully verified ingest unlocks the format offer.
-Your footage is never at risk.
+CTD Ingest Studio is read-only on your cards — it copies and verifies but never erases them — so your footage is never at risk.

 Multiple videographers, multiple cards at the same time — each card gets its own ingest engine and progress bar, with zero filename or manifest collisions, even into the same folder.

-Export a synced .fcpxml timeline for DaVinci Resolve or Final Cut Pro with each shooter on their own lane, plus a per-clip metadata CSV and color notes for every camera.
+Export a synced timeline for DaVinci Resolve, Final Cut Pro, and Adobe Premiere Pro — each shooter on their own lane, positioned by capture time — plus a per-clip metadata CSV and color notes for every camera.

 One project per event or night, each with its own destination and folder structure.
 Save any setup as a template — “Club Night”, “Multi-Cam Concert”, “Photo Booth” — and tomorrow is one click.